maizzle/maizzle.com/content/docs/tailwindcss.md

 </code-sample>

 Read more about the concept of utility-first CSS and familiarize yourself with the syntax in the [Tailwind CSS docs](https://tailwindcss.com/docs/utility-first).
+And if you're using VSCode, make sure to install the [Tailwind CSS IntelliSense](https://marketplace.visualstudio.com/items?itemName=bradlc.vscode-tailwindcss) extension.

 ### Components

 If you find yourself repeating common utility combinations to apply the same styling in many different places (buttons maybe?), you can extract those to a component.

-Tailwind includes an [@apply directive](https://tailwindcss.com/docs/extracting-components#extracting-css-components-with-apply) that can be used to compose custom CSS classes by "applying" Tailwind utilities to it.
+Tailwind CSS includes an [@apply directive](https://tailwindcss.com/docs/extracting-components#extracting-css-components-with-apply) that can be used to compose custom CSS classes by "applying" utilities to them.

 Here's a quick example: